- Download our Moving to Bangkok Guide (PDF)

 An eclectic city with everything from Buddhist temples to sophisticated rooftop bars, Bangkok has plenty for expats to see and do.
 While its seedier side sometimes gets the most attention, the whole city is filled with a variety of attractions to suit almost anyone’s tastes.

 As one of the world’s best tourist destinations, Bangkok welcomes millions of foreigners into its midst every year.
 The city's character is a unique mixture of glitz and grit, and expats will be able to enjoy a wide variety of cultural and historical attractions in a city that straddles the present and the past.

 Attractions in Bangkok

 Damnoen Saduak Floating Market

 Dating back to ancient times where water transport was an important part of daily life in Thailand, the city’s various floating markets are a reminder of a time gone by and a major tourist attraction.
 Chief among these is the Damnoen Saduk market, about an hour outside the city centre.
-Shoppers can explore the market along a guided boat tour, loading up with all kinds of cargo bought from floating stalls and even kitchens.
+Shoppers can explore the market with a guided boat tour, loading up on all kinds of cargo bought from floating stalls and even kitchens along the way.

 Bangkok National Museum

-As the largest museum in Southeast Asia, the Bangkok National Museum is sure to have something to interest everyone.
+As one of the largest museums in Southeast Asia, the Bangkok National Museum is sure to have something to interest everyone.
 Founded in 1874, the museum has a rich history itself, and today it is housed in a magnificent former palace.
 With exhibited items dating back up to thousands of years, this is an excellent way to learn more about Thai history and culture.

 The Grand Palace

 The official residence of the King of Thailand since the 18th century, it is now only used for official ceremonies and is one of the most famous attractions in Bangkok.
 Fittingly situated in the heart of the city on the banks of the Chao Phraya River, it showcases two centuries of construction and history in a variety of beautiful structures.
 It also houses the Museum of the Emerald Buddha Temple, housing artefacts from both the palace and the temple.

 Tilleke & Gibbins Museum of Counterfeit Goods